 - added green space and ecological healing,

 - impressive economic investments in underserved neighborhoods in the city,

 - and a strong non-profit business model.

 The Institute is our way to share our 25 years of trying things out, testing, failing, trying again, and in time perfecting a model that we have proven to work.

-Through the Institute, since 2018, we’ve hosted participants from 30 cities in five countries around the world: 22 cities across 16 states, 5 cities in Mexico, and one city each in Pakistan, Colombia, and Israel.
+Through the Institute, since 2018, we’ve hosted participants from 38 cities in six countries around the world: 29 cities across 22 states, 5 cities in Mexico, and one city each in Canada, Colombia, Israel, and Pakistan.
 We began offering online training in 2020 and plan to continue with multiple online and on-site options.
-View the Intensive link below to learn about our next training in March.
+View the Intensive link below to learn about our next training.

-We use the Harvard-based case study methodology as our teaching approach.
-With three diverse branches in Milwaukee, each in a demographically distinct part of the city, along with an array of programs, the UEC Institute offers a variety of case studies to help communities everywhere.
-It would be impossible to walk away from our programs — reflecting on those case studies — without gaining important insights on how to activate the transformation of parks and neighborhoods in your own city.
+We use the a case study training approach.
+With our three branches in Milwaukee — each in a demographically distinct part of the city offering a variety of programs — the UEC Institute offers case studies to help communities everywhere.
+It would be impossible to walk away without gaining important insights on how to activate the transformation of parks and neighborhoods in your own city.

 Come join us as we co-create a better world!